iboB/git-lfs-download/README.md

 Unfortunately git-archive can exert quite the cpu toll on the server and most git providers (like GitHub and Huggingface) have it disabled server-side rendering it unusable.

+## Task 2

+You want to download only some large files from a git lfs repo

+## Proper solution

+Manually `$ git lfs pull --include <file>`.
+This is pretty cumbersome especially if there are many files, or files to filter-*out*.

+Disk space x2 will be required.

 ## Hack which this project implements

 * Clone a bare repo
 * Clone the same repo skipping lfs smudge to `target`
 * Parse `target/.gitattributes` to identify lfs files
+* Filter lfs files according to provided options (if any)
 * Fetch lfs files
 * `mov` the files from `bare/.git/lfs/objects` to their places in `target/`
 * `$ rm -rf bare`